-DETERMINANT INDICATOR SCORE COMMENTS 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 There is no immediate concern about the structural integrity of the building.
+DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 17.
+Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Generally, the buildings were in satisfactory condition.
+There were however a few buildings that were in poor condition, particularly the wooden buildings which can become airborne during a severe wind event.
 The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
 There were also cases of missing or broken windows which will put the entire building at risk in an extreme wind event.
 The main roof structures were found to be in generally good condition.
-Infrastructure and Technology 18.
-Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 No. Repairs and retrofits are recommended in the Costed Action Plan (Section 8).
+18. Have school buildings/plant been repaired or retrofitted to the building code?
+[YES = 1; NO = 0] 0 Recent repairs/additions have reportedly been the cause of some moisture intrusion problems which has in turn led to a mould issue.
+Further repairs and retrofits are recommended in the Costed Action Plan (Section 8).
 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
-Physical/ Ecological/ Climate 19.
-Physical or ecological limits?
+19. Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 0 The school is located relatively near to the coast and as such has some physical limitations such as tsunami risk.
-20. Is climate change likely to exacerbate any of the current hazards?
+[YES = 1; NO = 0] 1 The school does not have any significant physical limitations.
+Noticeably however, is the limited accessibility for persons with disabilities.
+There are numerous stairs due to the sloping nature of the property.
+Physical/ Ecological/ Climate 20.
+Is climate change likely to exacerbate any of the current hazards?
 [YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
 21. Is the rate of climate change likely to outpace adaptation efforts?
 [YES = 1; NO = 0] 0 Climate change impacts are already being experienced, and adaptation efforts, though available, may be costly to implement.
 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 0 These technologies are available, though not presently in place at the school.

 DETERMINANT INDICATOR SCORE COMMENTS Economic 23.
 Financial barriers?
 E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
-[YES = 1; NO = 0] 0 The school is funded by the government., as a result funding is limited.
+[YES = 1; NO = 0] 0 The school is funded by the government, as a result funding is limited.
 Information and Skills 24.
 Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
 E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-[YES = 1; NO = 0] 0 In general, individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time.
-The other hazards identified in Section 4.1 should be reviewed and assessed to determine their relevance for this school.
-TOTAL 13 MODERATE
+[YES = 1; NO = 0] 1 The awareness levels at this school in terms of general health and safety is high.
+TOTAL 10 MODERATE